OpenBuilders/giveaway-tool-bot-client/README.md

 # Channel Tracking

-Еtracking channel additions and removals in Telegram.
+Tracking bot for channel additions and removals

 ## Features